edchuchuchu/Advanced_Lane_Lines/report.md

 ####4.
 Describe how you identified lane-line pixels and fit their positions with a polynomial?

 At the first time, I use histogram and sliding windows on the perspective transform binary image to identify the lane-lines pixels and fit the 2nd order polynomial.
-And then, I use the result which gets from sliding windows at base to fit the 2nd order polynomial for the next frame.
+And then, I use the result which gets from sliding windows as base to fit the 2nd order polynomial for the next frame.

 ```python
 def sliding_windows(binary_warped, nwindows = 9, margin = 100, minpix = 50, plot = False):